jfenske89/go-service/README.md

 These functions are executed in parallel before the application exits.

-The context passed to these handlers has a 30 second deadline by default.
-This deadline can be customized as needed.
+Shutdown has a 30 second deadline by default.
+This can be customized.

 ## Examples